Ahabdelhak/InstaCrypto/README.md

 - [ ] Add pagination for recyclerview using Paging 3 lib.
 - [ ] Introduce mapper pattern to isolate the logic and making it easier to test and reuse the conversion logic in other classes if necessary.
 - [ ] Use JetPack compose for UI .
-- [ ] Use Data Store as a local DB for Favourite feature.
+- [ ] Use Room as a local DB for caching data.
 - [ ] Use EncryptedSharedPreferences for securing user data.
 - [ ] Secure app from reverse engineering.
 - [ ] Apply SafetyNet for protection against security threats.